Text-It/TextItCLI/docs/TERMS_OF_SERVICE.md

 ### 8.3 Indemnification

-You agree to defend, indemnify, and hold harmless TextIt Corporation and its officers, directors, employees, and agents from and against any claims, liabilities, damages, losses, and expenses, including without limitation reasonable attorney's fees, arising out of or in any way connected with your access to or use of the Service.
+You agree to defend, indemnify, and hold harmless TextIt Corporation and its officers, directors, employees, and agents from and against any claims, liabilities, damages, losses, and expenses, including reasonable attorneys' fees, arising out of or in any way connected with your access to or use of the Service or your violation of these Terms.

 ## ⚖️ Governing Law

+### 9.1 Jurisdiction

+These Terms shall be governed by the laws of India.
+The United Nations Convention on Contracts for the International Sale of Goods does not apply.

+### 9.2 Dispute Resolution

+Before filing any legal action, you agree to:
+1. Notify us in writing of the dispute
+2. Attempt informal resolution for 60 days
-These Terms shall be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions.
-Any legal action or proceeding arising under these Terms will be brought exclusively in the courts located in Ahmedabad, Gujarat, India.
+3. Consider mediation before litigation Any legal action or proceeding arising under these Terms will be brought exclusively in the courts located in Ahmedabad, Gujarat, India.

 ## 📞 Contact Information